pollinations/pollinations/README.md

 - 🔓 100% Open Source
 - 🆓 Free to use
-- 🚀 No signup required
-- 🔑 No API keys needed
+- 🔑 No signup or pesky API keys needed
 - 🖼️ Embed like any normal image
 - 🌍 Over 50,000 monthly active users and 2 million images generated worldwide
 - 🤝 Integrates with various open-source LLMs, bots, and communities